 Hirosaki Castle was the residence of the Lord who governed Hirosaki and its vicinity for about 260 years.
 This castle was built in 1810 and it is one of the 12 castles in Japan that remain intact without being reconstructed.
 The castle is in Hirosaki Park.
 This park is famous for its cherry blossoms.
 There are about 2,600 cherry trees in the park.
 More than 2 million tourists from home and abroad come to see the cherry blossoms in spring.

 F. Rice Paddy Art

 The rice paddy art started about 20 years ago, when Inakadate Village had an event in which local people and tourists had experience in planting rice seedlings.
 Now they use various kinds of seedlings in different colors.
 Year by year its artistic value has been increasing.
-Last year the emperor and the empress came here all the way from Tokyo to watch the work of 'Gone with the Wind'.
+Several years ago the emperor and the empress came here all the way from Tokyo to watch the work of 'Gone with the Wind'.
 The history of rice-planting in this vilage is very long and rice-planting started about 2,000 years ago.

 G. Goshogawara Tachi Neputa

 Tachi Neputa is big lantern floats that march in procession through the main street downtown during the summer festival.
 Its characteristic is the height of the floats.
-The entire height is 23 meters (75 feet) tall, which is equivalent to a seven story building.
-You can see these gigantic floats throughout the year at the Tachi Neputa Museum.
+The entire height is 23 meters (75 feet), which is equivalent to a seven story building.
+You can see these gigantic floats throughout the year at Tachi Neputa Museum.
 The museum exhibits three floats that marched the street last year and you can see them from different angles on the spiral staircase.